How to Make Beef Stew [Video]

 - Add beef chunks to a large bowl, and sprinkle with flour, salt, and black pepper.
 Toss to combine.

-- Add a heavy-duty, oven safe large pot or Dutch oven over medium-high heat and add 2 tablespoons of oil.
+Add a heavy-duty, oven safe large pot or Dutch oven over medium-high heat and add 2 tablespoons of oil.
 Once the oil is hot, add the beef a few pieces at a time into one layer, making sure to not overcrowd the pieces.
 Brown, turning the pieces on all sides, for about 5 minutes per batch.
-Remove from pot and transfer to a plate, cover with oil.
+Remove from pot and transfer to a plate, cover with foil.
 Add another 2 tablespoons of oil to the pot and cook another batch of beef.

 - Once done cooking the beef, reduce the heat to medium and add the wine to deglaze the pot.
 Use a wooden spoon to scrape well the bits that stuck to the bottom of the pot.